-It's February and there have already been 13 officers shot to death
+There have been 17 officers shot to death in the first 10 weeks of this year

 OHIO

-Westerville Police Officers Eric Joering and Anthony Morelli
+Westerville police Officers Eric Joering and Anthony Morelli

-The two were fatally shot February 10 as they responded to a to a 911 hangup call involving potential domestic abuse, authorities said.

-Joering, 39, and Morelli, 54, were shot as they entered an apartment in Westerville, north of Columbus, Division of Police Chief Joe Morbitzer said.
+The two were fatally shot February 10 as they responded to a 911 hangup call involving potential domestic abuse.
+Joering, 39, and Morelli, 54, were shot as they entered an apartment in Westerville, north of Columbus.

-The suspect, Quentin Lamar Smith, was hospitalized and taken into custody, police spokeswoman Christa Dickey said.
-He faces two counts of aggravated murder.

 PENNSYLVANIA